hookdeck/product-docs/docs/manage-connections.md

 ---
 id: manage-connections
 title: Managing Connections
+description: How to manage webhook connection in Hookdeck
+keywords:
+  - webhook connection
 ---

 Webhook connections are used to connect a [`Source`](sources) and a [`Destination`](destinations).
 By creating a connection you tell Hookdeck who will be sending the webhook events and where you wish them to be sent.